bluekvirus/Stage.js/README.md

 Note on *Class.extend*
 ----------------------
 Mind the prototypical (chain) inheritance, if B = A.extend({}) and then C = B.extend({}), changing B through B' = B.extend({+ properties}) will **NOT** affect C with newly added properties in B'.prototype, since this new B' is not the one used to create the C.prototype [coz C.prototype = new B() previously in C = B.extend({})].
 Use _.extend(B.prototype) instead. _.extend(B'.prototype) will not affect previously/newly created C instances.

 However, new C() will still call the new B'.apply(this, args) to create a new instance of itself [coz C.constructor = function(){B/B'.apply(this, args)}], thus B' = B.extend({* constructor}) can work since this new B' will be executed again whenever a new C() is called.
 Though, the prototypical chain B->C is now broken.
 C will have to extend from B' again to pick up _.extend(B'.prototype, {...}) added properties.

-Note that Backbone define its special inheritance method extend({}) to accept {constructor} overriden, like this:
+Note that Backbone define its special inheritance method extend({}) to accept {constructor} overridden, like this:
 ```
 ...
     // The constructor function for the new subclass is either defined by you